FAQs

 17. Do you buy larger diamonds and estate jewelry that is resalable?

-Yes I do.
-I have been in the jewelry business since 1975 in just about every way imaginable.
-During that time I have developed the knowledge to make legitimate cash offers along with assembling a network of contacts to quickly sell you items.
+Yes, I do.
+I’ve been in the jewelry business since 1975, in just about every way imaginable.
+Over that time, I’ve developed the knowledge to make legitimate cash offers and built a strong network of contacts that allows me to quickly sell your items.